-Another harmful practice that the Shah advocated was the introduction and subsequent overreliance on modern, expensive Western agricultural equipment such as tractors and deep wells with motor pumps that proved deleterious for the local environment.
-The Shah had instituted a major land reform initiative in 1963 which redistributed large amounts of land previously held by large landowners into smaller farming units for peasants.
-The Shah sought in this manner to reduce the political power of the wealthy landowning class while at the same time co-opting the peasantry by increasing their reliance on the government.
+Another harmful practice the Shah advocated was the introduction and subsequent over-reliance on modern, expensive Western agricultural equipment, such as tractors and deep wells with motor pumps, that harmed the local environment.
+The Shah instituted a major land reform initiative in 1963 which redistributed large amounts of land previously held by large landowners into smaller farming units for peasants.
+The Shah sought in this manner to reduce the political power of the wealthy landowning class while simultaneously co-opting the peasantry by increasing their reliance on the state.
 The Shah's government favored the import of tractors for plowing farmland and subsidized the practice, in keeping with its belief that Western technologies were inherently superior.
 The use of tractors was unsuitable for Iran, an "arid country with few remaining forests and thin topsoil," according to Keddie.
-The tractors over-plowed topsoil in many instances, often depositing it into rivers and streams, which increased flood risks and, in some cases, even altered the directional flows of rivers.
+The tractors overplowed topsoil, in many instances, often depositing it into rivers and streams, which increased flood risks and, in some cases, even altered the directional flows of rivers.